Woman feared she was going to die as thug strangled her

 “She was unable to breathe and she feared for her life.”

-On another occasion, he said: “The defendant punched her to the nose causing her to fall back against the coffee table, hurting her back in the process.
+On another occasion, he said: “The defendant punched her to the nose causing her to fall back against a coffee table, hurting her back in the process.

 “She got herself to her feet when he grabbed her by the throat, forcing her on to the sofa and she struggled against him, kicking at him.”